Baguuc/authoric/docs/routes.md

 Requirements:
 + User have to have the "users:update" permission

+Query parameters:
++ session_token - Required, token of login session retrieved from POST /user route

 ## Event

 ### POST /events/{id}
 Commits an event with specified ID.

 Requirements:
-+ session_id - Required, ID of login session retrieved from POST /user route
++ session_token - Required, token of login session retrieved from POST /user route
 + auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)
 + User have to have the "event:use_{id}" permission (it's granted to him and the default admin group while creating the event)